16 Spritz Cocktails: Recipes and Tips

 1. Aperol Spritz

 Easy to master, this recipe yields a gorgeous drink that is everything you’d want on a warm summer afternoon.
-But it’s about more than the gorgeous taste; it’s an Italian way of life, deeply rooted in their love for slow living.
+But it’s about more than the gorgeous taste; it’s an Italian way of life and the daily ritual of aperitivo hour with family and friends.

-Get in on this popular after-work tradition and recreate a bit of Italy in your own backyard.
-We suggest garnishing it with fresh orange slices and pairing your Aperol Spritz with a cheese platter and cured meats for the ultimate aperitivo hour!
+Get in on this popular after-work tradition and recreate a bit of Italy in your own garden.
+We suggest garnishing your Aperol (opens in new window) Spritz with fresh orange slices and pairing it with a cheese platter and cured meats for the ultimate aperitivo hour!
+Ready to make this tradition your own?
+Order a bottle of Aperol (opens in new window) and get mixing!

 2. Campari Spritz

 The Campari Spritz is another sparkling, sophisticated cocktail that’s been enjoyed all around Europe for ages.
-This classic Italian spritz cocktail is made with just three simple ingredients: Campari, Prosecco, and club soda.
-It’s really no wonder that its bold and bittersweet flavour profile has captured the hearts and taste buds of cocktail enthusiasts worldwide.
+This classic Italian spritz cocktail is made with just three simple ingredients: Campari (opens in new window), Prosecco, and club soda.
+It’s really no wonder that its bold and bitter-sweet flavour profile has captured the hearts and taste buds of aperitivo cocktail enthusiasts worldwide.

 3. Sarti Spritz